 List with Houzeo.com

 Houzeo gets you on the MLS within 2 business days or even faster.
 Houzeo is 100% online, so you can make fast listing changes.
-Here’s how you can manage your as-is home selling process with Houzeo in 4 simple steps:
+Here’s how to list a property on MLS and manage your as-is home sale with Houzeo in 4 simple steps:

 - List your property on the MLS with Houzeo.com within 2 business days

 - Review, Compare, and Negotiate Cash Offers with Houzeo Offers

 - Opt for the “Contract to Close Coaching Package” and get a licensed broker to assist you during the closing

 🏡 List Your New Jersey Home As Is For $349

 Houzeo is the fastest way to list on the MLS and market your home to a wide pool of As Is home buyers